 Normal School Fund

 Wisconsin became a state in 1848.
 Wisconsin’s newly adopted constitution contained a clause which established a “school fund” for the support and maintenance of “common” (public K-12) schools and “normal” schools (the French name for teacher colleges).
 The constitution provided that any fund income that was not needed for common schools would be used for normal schools.
 At that time, common schools were just being started and there were no normal schools in the state.
-This Fund is as old as Wisconsin.
-The framers of our state Constitution established this permanent “school fund” and required that its income be applied exclusively “to the support and maintenance of common [public K-12] schools … and the purchase of suitable libraries and apparatus therefor.”
+It was quite a bit of foresight to establish a funding mechanism in the Constitution for the normal schools that did not yet exist.

 In 1866, Wisconsin established its first state normal school in Platteville providing two years of post high school training for aspiring teachers.
 This normal school in Platteville was the first beneficiary of the Normal School Fund.
 Over the years, more normal schools were added and the curriculum was broadened to include an additional two years of liberal arts and science classes.
 The names were also changed from “normal schools” to “state teacher colleges” and then to “Wisconsin State Colleges.”
 In 1964, they became the Wisconsin State Universities and in the early 1970s, they were merged into the University of Wisconsin System.

 Today, the University of Wisconsin System is the successor to the normal schools of years ago and is the beneficiary of the Normal School Fund earnings.

 The UW is directed to use the Normal School Fund distributions for scholarships and programs in accordance with Wisconsin Statute 36.49.

 BCPL is targeting a distribution of $1,070,000 this year which would be an all-time record.